 Another possibility raised above relates still to the quantity of economic activity growing in Québec but through a public good channel rather than through private expenditure.
 Taxation and government spending tend to be higher in Québec, per capita, than in other provinces.
 As for other such province-level variables, it is not feasible to test statistically any detailed hypotheses about the relationship between aggregate spending and changes in relative well-being.
-However, an inspection of the evolution of total per-capita government spending, displayed in Figure 9, shows that public spending in Québec has led the national
+However, an inspection of the evolution of total per-capita government spending, displayed in Figure 9, shows that public spending in Québec has led the national average and has increased relative to other provinces only since 1992.31 While substantially

-&lt;sup>29The normalized, self-reported "satisfaction with finances" in Québec is shown in Figure A.40.
+29The normalized, self-reported "satisfaction with finances" in Québec is shown in Figure A.40.

-&lt;sup>30Interestingly, the age profiles of satisfaction with finances differ between Québec and the rest of Canada, and the difference is relatively constant over 20 years.
+30Interestingly, the age profiles of satisfaction with finances differ between Québec and the rest of Canada, and the difference is relatively constant over 20 years.
 As shown in Figures A.42 and A.43, satisfaction is relatively constant over the life course in Québec, but sharply increasing in the rest of Canada.